-Free use of CCTV’s resources is only available to Access Members producing programs to be cablecast on CCTV’s channels and website.
-(See Section Three ~ Costs p.
-11 for further details for information about programming not intended for cablecast or web-cast).
+Free use of CCTV’s resources is only available to Members producing programs to be distributed by CCTV.
+(See Section Three ~ Costs for further information about programming not intended for distribution by CCTV).

-Equipment must be picked up and returned on time at CCTV.
+Equipment must be picked up and returned on time at CCTV; the Member must be present at pick up unless alternative arrangements have been made.
+Anyone may return equipment, however, the Member is responsible for equipment lost or damaged.
 If equipment is not returned as scheduled, the Member will receive a Notice of Violation and will jeopardize his or her equipment use privileges.